iingles/isaac-ingles-3790-final/README.md

 1. ### Conditional logic and JavaScript array methods to render large lists:
     * In the SearchResults.vue component: src/components/workspace/SearchResults.vue, I
+    1. Pull data from two data files, src/data/modules.js and src/data/templates.js and render them in the v-data-table.
-    1.  * Take the data from the uinames API, put it in the local store, and then am able to render the Vuetify v-data-table.
+    1. Take the data from the uinames API, put it in the local store, and then render them in the v-data-table.
         [workspace>admin>users](https://iingles-3790-final.netlify.com/workspace/admin/Users)
+        These individual items may be clicked and edited.

 1. ### Encapsulate your code as VueJS single-file components:
+   * The main component is App.vue, found in /src/App.vue
+   * The non-dynamic route view components are found in /src/views
+   * The rest of the components are found in /src/components

 1. ### Work with the Vue-CLI to create and manage your project within a real development toolset:

 1. ### Properly use Git for your source version control:
+   * [My Github Profile](https://github.com/iingles) and [Github project page](https://github.com/iingles/isaac-ingles-3790-final/) should show my commit history.

 1. ### Communication between components using